d2207197/confect/README.rst

 To-Dos
 ======

-- Utility functions for loading dictionary into ConfDepotGroup
+- A function for loading dictionary into ``conflect.c``.
-- Override properties through command line arguments or environment variables
+- A function that loads command line arguments or environment variables and overrides configuration properties.
+- Copy-on-write mechenism in ``conf.local_env()`` for better performance and memory usage.
+- API reference page